 Interview Questions for Custodian Positions

-Custodians, also sometimes called janitors, are responsible for maintaining public or private spaces such as schools or office buildings.
+Custodians, also called janitors, are responsible for maintaining public or private spaces such as schools, stores, or office buildings.
 Custodians clean these spaces, but they also maintain equipment, alone or on teams.
 Some custodians work primarily when other employees are no longer in the building, but others may frequently interact with employees and the public.

 When preparing to be interviewed for a custodian position, you will want to do everything you can to show the interviewer your attention to detail and custodial knowledge.
 Expect questions about how you have cared for equipment, how you clean, and how you have solved problems in your previous experience.

 As you prepare, have a look at this list of frequently asked interview questions for custodians and practice your answers in advance.

 - Do you have any custodial experience?
 Custodial work requires a complete understanding of cleaning equipment and strategies.
 Share with the interviewer any prior experience you have that is relevant to this position.

 - How do you stay motivated during repetitive tasks?
 The interviewer wants to know that the quality of your work will remain consistent in spite of its repetitive nature.

 - What has been your worst custodial experience?
 The interviewer knows that you will encounter occasional obstacles.
 Share an unpleasant experience or a time when something didn't go as planned and explain how you handled the situation.